Ask an expert in Teaching English to Speakers of Other Languages (TESOL)

 TESOL at Stirling sits within Education Studies in the Faculty of Social Sciences.
 Our dedicated team of tutors have experience of teaching English on all continents of the world, and pride themselves on their high-quality research and teaching in the areas of:

-Programme Director, Anne Lawrie, explains more about the courses on offer and why Stirling is the number-one institution for education in Scotland (The Guardian University Guide 2018).
+Programme Director, Anne Lawrie, explains more about the courses on offer.

 “TESOL is Teaching English to Speakers of Other Languages.
 English is the second most widely spoken language in the world and there is an ever-increasing demand for people who are willing and able to teach the language.